2016 Winter What To Do

 $30 individual, $50 couple

-Twin Cities in Motion presents the 30th annual Valentine’s 5k race.
+Twin Cities in Motion presents the Twin Cities’ oldest winter running event.
 Open to couples and singles, “relationship status” backtags make the perfect icebreaker.
+Join the post-race party at Cooper Irish Pub for drink and appetizer specials.

 Union Depot, St. Paul